ruiying-ocean/cgeniepy/README.md

 `cgeniepy` is a Python package to analyse the output of [cGENIE Earth System Model](https://www.seao2.info/mymuffin.html).
 It aims to provide a set of convenient tools for the post-simulation work, including analysing the model output, plotting publication-quality figures, and conducting model-data comparison.

-⚠ `cgeniepy` is in beta stage with main functionalities being accompolished.

 ## Installation